Global-Inequality-Project/global_inequality_charts/README.md

 ### Adding custom tools

-The feature to add custom tools can add additional tools to the sidebar.
+The feature to add custom tools can add additional tools to the template.
+Each template might have different uses for the input it gets through the argument `customTools`.
+The main template takes an html string that is added below the chart description.
 For example, the following string could be passed to `customTools` to add an additional button:

 ```
 <button class="chart-btn" onclick="myCustomFunction()">